nigelfloe/fusion-upgrade-scripts/README.md

        fusion-new/bin/solr start
     ```

-13. Change to upgrade scripts directory and run the script to update data inside ZK
+13. Change to upgrade scripts directory and run the script to update data inside ZK  (You need to run this script only once if you have multiple Fusion instances)

     ```
       cd fusion-upgrade-scripts